-Less than one percent.
+^{} Less than one percent.

 The number and percentage of shares beneficially owned is determined in accordance with Rule 13d-3 of the Securities Exchange Act of 1934, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rule, beneficial ownership includes any shares as to which the selling stockholder has sole or shared voting power or investment power and also any shares which the selling stockholder has sole or shared voting prior to the offering include the shares issuable upon exercise of the options set forth in the "Total Shares Offered" column.
-The above percentages are based on 78,608,334 shares of common stock outstanding prior to the offering.
+Under such rule, beneficial ownership includes any shares as to which the selling stockholder has sole or shared voting power or investment power and also any shares which the selling stockholder has the right to acquire within 60 days.
+Shares owned prior to the offering include the shares issuable upon exercise of the options set forth in the "Total Shares Offered" column.
+The above percentages are based on 566,806,183 shares of common stock outstanding prior to the offering and 599,806,183 shares of common stock outstanding after the offering.

 Beneficial ownership is determined in accordance with the rules of the Commission and generally includes voting or investment power with respect to the shares shown.
 Except where indicated by footnote and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of voting securities shown as beneficially owned by them.
 Percentages are based upon the assumption that each shareholder has exercised all of the currently exercisable options he or she owns which are currently exercisable or exercisable within 60 days and that no other shareholder has exercised any options he or she owns.
-Except as noted, the address of each of the above selling shareholders is c/o Cyberlux Corporation, 4625 Creekstone Drive, Suite 100, Research Triangle Park, Durham, North Carolina 27703.
+Except as noted, the address of each of the above selling shareholders is c/o Cyberlux Corporation, 4625 Creekstone Drive, Suite 130, Research Triangle Park, Durham, North Carolina 27703.